DalekCraft2/Shimeji-Desktop/README.md

 The Image Set Chooser looks for the `shime1.png` image.
 If it's not found, no image set preview will be shown.
 Even if you're not using an image named `shime1.png` in your image set, you should include one for the Image Set Chooser's sake.

-Editing an existing configuration is fairly straightforward.
-But writing a brand-new configuration file is very time-consuming and requires a lot of trial and error.
+Editing an existing configuration is fairly straightforward, but writing a brand-new configuration file is very time-consuming and requires a lot of trial and error.
 Hopefully someone will write a guide for it someday, but until then, you'll have to look at the existing `conf` files to figure it out.
 Basically, for every behavior, there must be a corresponding action.
 Actions and behaviors can be a sequence of other actions or behaviors.